 These regulations shall come into operation on the day on which section 3 of the Environmental Protection Act 1986 comes into operation 1.

 2AA.
-Terms used in these regulations
+Terms used

 In these regulations, unless the contrary intention appears —

 Departmental library means the Department’s library located at The Atrium, 168 St George’s Terrace, Perth, Western Australia;